Maternal Health & Lactation Support

 The 24-Hour Nurse Line (dial 888-279-5449) is a resource for those enrolled in one of the IU-sponsored medical plans who need guidance on non-emergency health questions and concerns.

 Telehealth services are similar to an office visit.
 Doctors you see online are prepared to assess your conditions, offer a treatment plan, and send prescriptions to a pharmacy of your choosing.
-Learn more at LiveHealth Online or IU Health Video Visits.
+Learn more at LiveHealth Online.

 Indiana University provides wellness rooms to support Academics, Staff, and Students who need a private space for expressing milk.
 Click on your campus below to learn more.